local-ch/lhc/docs/interceptors/prometheus.md

   LHC.get('http://local.ch')
 ```

-- Creates a promethues counter that receives additional meta information for: `:code`, `:success` and `:timeout`.
+- Creates a prometheus counter that receives additional meta information for: `:code`, `:success` and `:timeout`.

-- Creates a promethues histogram for response times in milliseconds.
+- Creates a prometheus histogram for response times in milliseconds.